Augustun1000/AIOB/README.md

 # AIO
-This is My Custom Archlinux Installation With Openbox where I use these bash scripts added to archinstall desktop minimal.
+This is My Custom Archlinux Installation With Openbox for my friend where I use these bash scripts added to archinstall desktop minimal.

 #Guide